Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: 2-parameter families of embeddings

 \begin{lemma} Given a 1-parameter family of embeddings $\alpha$, there exists a $\mF\mW$-germ for every finger/Whitney move. \end{lemma} \begin{proof} The lemma follows from Construction \ref{Constrution of local fw data} and Remark \ref{R: local FW data is contractible}. \end{proof}

 \begin{remark} The $\mF\mW$-germs are heuristically the ``ascending/descending manifolds'' for the path of embeddings relative to $\mG$.
-We have defined them using cones; however, it can be shown that the cones are actually smoothly embedded $B^{m+1}$-half balls: half of the boundary on $[0,1]\times \mR\cup [0,1]\times \mG$ and the other half embedded in a level set $\{t\}\times X$ (see Figure \ref{F: fw-germ}). \end{remark}
+We have defined them using cones; however, it can be shown that the cones are actually smoothly embedded $B^{m+1}$-half balls: half of the boundary on $[0,1]\times \mR\cup [0,1]\times \mG$ and the other half embedded in a level set $\{t\}\times X$ (see Figure \ref{F: fw-germ}).
+Note that other authors~\cite{perron1975pseudo, sharpe88, BPTlinkconcordance} have developed similar techniques to make a connection between finger and Whitney disks, more generally known as ``membranes'', and flow along gradient-like vector fields for certain relative Morse functions.
+The significantly new perspective in this work arises in the next section, in which we add an extra parameter. \end{remark}